 The confusion has one clear root cause: both ranks are addressed as "Colonel" in everyday military correspondence.
 A lieutenant colonel receiving a letter will see "Colonel" on the envelope.
 A full bird colonel gets the same treatment.
 Without the insignia in front of you, the title alone does not tell you which one you are dealing with.
 That is precisely why the informal "full bird" qualifier exists: it was invented to cut through that ambiguity.

 A third source of mix-up: people sometimes hear "bird colonel" and assume "full bird colonel" is a redundant or intensified version of the same thing, when in fact both phrases mean exactly the same rank (O-6, silver eagle insignia).
+A Reddit discussion in a medals context treats “full-bird colonel” as a rank distinction, using the eagle versus oak-leaf insignia idea rather than a bird species or ID concept.
 "Full bird colonel," "bird colonel," and "full bird" are all synonyms pointing to the same O-6 colonel.
 None of them refer to the lieutenant colonel.

 How to lock in your ID and verify it